ChrstphrHll/npc_gen/students/Jamie Kesefehon.md

 ---
 # Jamie Kesefehon
 ### Description
-- Gnome Sorcerer from Aldercrown Empire
+- Gnome Sorcerer from Shadesburry Initiative
 - 1st year Diplomacy student in Alderden
 - shoulder length curly brunette hair that's plain, Pale Gray eyes, and Fair skin
 - Is Simple and Offhand, and has Spiritualism as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes